aafil53/Expenso_Ai_Expense_Tracker/README.md

-# 🚀 AI Expense Tracker - Enhanced Edition
+# 🚀 Expenso - Your Expense Manager

 A comprehensive personal finance management application with advanced data visualization, intelligent analytics, and detailed reporting capabilities.